Tuesday, March 12th, 2019 at 6-7 p.m. in Crisp-Ellert Art Museum

 Peyo Tuy is a spoken word poet, fiction fantasy writer, and a creative writing workshop instructor.
 Her poetry collection, Khmer Girl, is inspired by the traumas of her life, including her family escaping the killing fields in their native Cambodia and enduring the inequities of life as an immigrant in the United States.
 Her poetry, written and spoken, educates audiences about both the history and beauties of her Khmer heritage as well as the damage Khmer culture wrought on her self-esteem as a girl and woman.
 Peuo holds a Bachelor of Arts degree in African/Puerto Rican/Latino Studies, with a minor in Asian American Studies, from Hunter College.

 In addition to writing, performing, educating, and advocating, her passions are reading, gardening, sewing, exercising, and eating delicious food, particularly greens and fruits.
-She enjoys her own homemade chai and confesses a weakness for rich dark chocolate cakes as well as French breads made with super-sweet condensed milk.
+She enjoys her own homemade chai and confesses a weakness for rich dark chocolate cakes as well as French bread made with super-sweet condensed milk.
 Her dream is to help get clean water to poor countries and cities experiencing drought.